illumio-shield/illumio-splunk-ta/TA-Illumio/README.md

 **Creating a PCE API key**

 To create a User-scoped API key:

 1. In the PCE, open the user menu dropdown at the top-right of the page and select **My API keys**
 2. Click **Add**.
 Note down the **Org ID** shown in the dialog and enter a display name for the key
-3. Click `Create`.
+3. Click **Create**.
 Copy or download the API key credentials and store them somewhere secure

 To create a Service Account API key:

+> [!NOTE]
 > The Org ID value is not shown when creating a Service Account key - you can find it when creating a User API key as described above.

 1. In the PCE, open the **Access** submenu on the left side of the screen and select **Service Accounts**